Multi-hole models for deterministically placed acceptor arrays in silicon: Computational details

 \subsubsection{Spatial cut-offs}

 In practice, the sums in equations (\ref{e-2-1-2-2}) and (\ref{e-2-1-2-5}), as well as the corresponding sums over acceptor cores in $\hat{H}^{\mathrm{core}}$ have to be truncated.
 For the results in this paper we have performed this truncation after nearest neighbours; for exchange and hopping terms which involve transferring a single hole from site to site, this is justified by the relatively well localised acceptor wave-functions (this means that the relevant matrix elements will decay exponentially with hopping distance).
 The Coulomb terms (both the hole-hole interaction and the hole-core interaction) decay much more slowly, like $\frac{1}{R}$ (where $R$ is the separation between the charges), but will cancel one another out provided the system is approximately charge neutral at all points.
 We have checked that the key findings of this paper are reproduced in an extended model which includes all the next-nearest-neighbor transitions but only the largest next-nearest-neighbor hole-hole interactions, for both the finite length chain and periodic boundary case.
 There, all the key features that we are going to discuss in this paper are kept.
-And considering the extra dramatic time required by introducing the next nearest hole-hole interactions, it is a wise choice to only consider the nearest neighbours.
+And considering introducing the next nearest hole-hole interactions will more than double the time of the calculations, it is a wise choice to only consider the nearest neighbours.